-I’m often asked to build landing pages for clients, here's why.
-Landing pages are great for promotion, whether you have a new product or special offer in mind, they are an effective way of building your list and generating leads, without making big changes to your website.
+Whether you have a free webinar or a cheatsheet in mind, landing pages are an effective way of promoting your lead magnet, without making big changes to your website.

 What is a landing page and when might you use one?

 A landing page is a standalone web page, created specifically for marketing or advertising.
 Landing pages, or squeeze pages as they are sometimes known, are created with minimum distraction in mind.

 Your visitor will land on the page after they click on a link within an email, social media post or a Facebook ad.